 Your CATCH project begins when your fiscal agent receives the funds.
-If you don't have all your paperwork into your CATCH Staff by the specified deadline, your grant may be closed.
+If you don't have all your paperwork into the CATCH Staff by the specified deadline, your grant may be closed.
 The project period is 12 months, but you can ask for one 6-month extension.
-Please see the timelines above for more details.

 A fiscal agent is a non-profit, tax exempt organization that you appoint to receive your grant award distributions.
 The fiscal agent will deposit your funds and will write checks to providers for services rendered (eg, your project staff, consultant, a print shop for materials printed), or to reimburse you for expenses incurred, such as the purchase of refreshments or meals for meetings or incentive gift cards for focus group participants.